Targeting specialty magazines is one of my most successful marketing strategies. It has led to more sales and more income.

 constantly use this knowledge to come up with dozens of fitness and

 exercise-related ideas that I've sold to specialty magazines.

-For example, I know that overtraining is a big problem with athletes in all endurance sports, and at all levels from beginner to elite.
-I wrote a solid article about overtraining and how to prevent it.
+For example, I know that over-training is a big problem with athletes in all endurance sports, and at all levels from beginner to elite.
+I wrote a solid article about over-training and how to prevent it.
 Then I sold it to 8 different running, triathlon, and fitness magazines in the U.S., Scotland, and Australia.
-One article netted $1680.
+This single article earned me a total of $1680.
 That's a pretty good payout!
 And I do this all the time.

 Can you think of any story ideas that are marketable across genres?

 ideas can be sold in this manner with a little tweaking here and there.